The East-West Was the It-Bag Shape That Defined 2024

 (Image credit: Future)

-Some trends are instant hits that take off running.
+Some fashion trends are instant hits that take off running.
 Others are more of a slow burn.
 They need a few seasons—or even years—to incubate, but they're seemingly everywhere once they reach their prime.
 The East-West bag trend falls squarely in the latter camp.

-Today, in every direction you look—not just in a Chanel collector's closet—you'll spot an East-West bag: The Row's EW Margaux Bag and Idaho Tote are permanent street-style fixtures for the fashion set, appearing on city sidewalks almost as often as a pigeon or stray piece of litter.
-Hailey Bieber alternates between Ferragamo's wide Wanda clutch in Los Angeles and Freja's rectangular Caroline Bag in New York City.
-And there's Alaïa's Le Teckel, French for "dachshund," which counts Rihanna, Rosie Huntington-Whiteley, and Julianne Moore as fans.
+Today, in every direction you look, you'll spot the silhouette that's named after its elongated, horizontal design; The Row's EW Margaux Bag and Idaho Tote are permanent street-style fixtures for the fashion set, appearing on city sidewalks almost as often as a pigeon or stray piece of litter.
+Hailey Bieber alternates between Ferragamo's wide $2,500 Wanda clutch in Los Angeles and Freja's $258 Caroline bag when walking around New York City.

 Julianne Moore arrives at the AFI Awards Luncheon at Four Seasons Hotel Los Angeles at Beverly Hills on January 12, 2024 in Los Angeles, California